rafabene/devops-demo/swarm/Readme.md

 ## Running the images

-1. Create the Swarm nodes
+1. Create the Swarm nodes - This script creates a Swarm Cluster with Multi hosting network enabled.

   Execute: